 Use SSD identifier if your SSD is startup disk.
 Otherwise, type the SSD identifier as noted previously.
-If no error appears, SSD repair could not help.
-But if your Mac drive is corrupted and it needs to be fixed, then type in diskutil repairVolume SSD_ID and hit Return.
+If no error appears, SSD repair cannot help.
+But if your Mac drive is corrupted and needs to be fixed, type in diskutil repairVolume SSD_ID and hit Return.

-If you have tried all the fixes above, and still not worked.
+If you have tried all the fixes above and still have not worked.
 There is a last resort you can try, which is to format your SSD.
-But formatting the SSD would erase all data on it, so before formatting, please make sure you have backed up or recovered all useful files.
+But formatting the SSD would erase all data on it, so please ensure you have backed up or recovered all valuable files before formatting.

 Step 1.
 Launch Disk Utility.

 Step 2.
 Select the SSD on the top left side.